 After the connection closed, Sigurd stared at his computer screen.
 The man was quick.
 He'd evaluated the tactical situation, arrived at the correct course of action, and proceeded to get authority to act.

 Finding a man with Elam's intelligence and skills in the dead-end, doofus job of Resident made no sense.
 Unless of course, there was more to the man than his two-page dossier revealed.
-The Margrave's intelligence services had targeted this planet for investigation for a reason.
+The Emporer's intelligence services had targeted this planet for investigation for a reason.
 Maybe the same reason had brought Elam here.
 If so, he was certain to pose a threat to Sigurd's hidden purpose for being on this vessel.
 That made him a threat to the Realm.

 He mentally added Elam Vandreren to the list of things to investigate while in the Cabot's Landing system.
 Threat elimination was one of his official duties, and he always did his duty.